bcdev/zappend/docs/guide.md

 ### Slice Datasets

-If the slice paths passed to the `zappend` tool are given as URIs additional storage options may be provided for the filesystem given by the URI's protocol.
+If the slice paths passed to the `zappend` tool are given as URIs, additional storage options may be provided for the filesystem given by the URI's protocol.
 They may be specified using the `slice_storage_options` setting.